cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 ### 3. Decoupling IbcContext and Host environment

-Currently, `MockContext` implements the top validation and execution context of `ibc-rs`.
+Currently, `MockContext` implements the top-level [validation](https://github.com/cosmos/ibc-rs/blob/v0.51.0/ibc-core/ics25-handler/src/entrypoint.rs#L45) and [execution](https://github.com/cosmos/ibc-rs/blob/v0.51.0/ibc-core/ics25-handler/src/entrypoint.rs#L112) contexts of
+`ibc-rs`, as opposed to the more granular contexts of each of the individual handlers.
 It contains other host-specific data e.g. `host_chain_id`, `block_time` - that are not directly relevant to the IBC context.
 If we think of `MockContext` as a real blockchain context, the `MockContext` represents the top- level runtime; it contains `MockIbcStore`, which is a more appropriate candidate to implement the validation and execution contexts than the `MockContext` itself.